In the work of our Hands, in the desires of the heart

 Over recent weeks I have been interviewing many students in Years 9, 10 and 11 regarding academic scholarships, SET Plans and Leadership.
 It has been truly remarkable to share in the thoughts and ideas of our amazingly positive and aspirational young women.

-Brigidine College has over recent times been at the forefront of digital learning across the curriculum, through infrastructure changes, devices, embedded digital pedagogies and skills, these have certainly promoted relevance and immediacy.
+Brigidine College continues to be strongly engaged in digital learning across the curriculum, through infrastructure, devices, embedded digital pedagogies and skills, that promote relevance and immediacy.
 The blurring of lines with learning from home and at school, has provided time to consider digitalism skillsets which might also reinvigorate curiosity and wonder.
 Croft, A (2011, p.7) suggests ‘children actively explore other environments with encouragement and support from adults, constructing meaning in context.’
 There is much to consider as schools enjoy unprecedented connections with learning, balanced with the depth of effective understandings.

 With students and teachers ready to use digital tools to be in control and structure their own learning capabilities, I also am mindful that we do not discontinue strong practices that lead to deep comprehension.
 Pre-digital skills such a reading and handwriting also provide opportunities for our minds to ponder, to reflect and to also articulate ideas that can have a profound impact on our engagement.
 Class writing notes allow our minds to process and critically reflect on information and as Bruce Addison (2020) suggests, ‘writing by hand is slower and at time cumbersome but provides further access to synthesis and summarising skills.’